Dispenser254/MERN-Real-Estate/README.md

 3. Install frontend dependencies:

     ```bash
-    Copy code
     cd ../client
     npm install

-4. Create a .env file in the server directory and add your environment variables:
+4. Create a .env file in the root directory and add your environment variables:
     ```bash
     MONGO_URI=your_mongodb_uri
     JWT_SECRET=your_jwt_secret

+4. Create a .env file in the client directory and add your environment variables:
+    ```bash
+    VITE_FIREBASE_API_KEY=firebase_api_key

 ## Usage
-View Listings: Browse through various real estate listings available on the platform.
+- View Listings: Browse through various real estate listings available on the platform.
-Search Listings: Use the search functionality to find listings based on criteria such as location, price, and property type.
+- Search Listings: Use the search functionality to find listings based on criteria such as location, price, and property type.
-Manage Listings: If you are an authenticated user, you can add, edit, or delete your own listings.
+- Manage Listings: If you are an authenticated user, you can add, edit, or delete your own listings.
-User Profile: Manage your profile information and view your listed properties.
+- User Profile: Manage your profile information and view your listed properties.

 ## Technologies Used
-MongoDB: Database
+- MongoDB: Database
-Express.js: Backend framework
+- Express.js: Backend framework
-React: Frontend library
+- React: Frontend library
-Node.js: Backend runtime environment
+- Node.js: Backend runtime environment
-JWT: Authentication
+- JWT: Authentication
-TailwindCSS: Styling
+- Tailwind CSS: Styling

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

-Fork the repository.
+- Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
-Make your changes.
+- Make your changes.
-Commit your changes (git commit -m 'Add some feature').
+- Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).
-Open a pull request.
+- Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.